solo-io/gloo/docs/content/installation/advanced_configuration/multi-gw-deployment.md

 +-----------+-----------+---------------+----------+
 ```

-## Custom Envoy Proxy Merge Behaviors
+## Custom Envoy proxy merge behaviors

-Declaring custom Envoy proxies can be configured with the following Helm configuration:
+Consider the following example where you configure a custom gateway proxy alongside the default one:

 ```yaml
 gloo: